 sudo, which gives the user full control of a system.

 CautionUsers should never be added to the

-sudoersfile or group with full permission if they are untrusted.
+sudoersfile or group with full permission if they are not trusted.
 You can optionally restrict what users can do with

 sudoas an additional layer of security; refer to the Whitelisting Commands With Sudo for some examples on restricted usage syntax.

 # User privilege specification root ALL=(ALL:ALL) ALL cjones ALL=(ALL:ALL) ALL kbrown ALL=(ALL:ALL) ALL lmartin ALL=(ALL:ALL) ALL

 After you have given your user account sudo privileges, save the sudoers file and log out as root.
 Now log in as your user and test the privileges as your user with sudo access.
 When a new user needs sudo access, you now are able to edit the sudoers file with your own login using the following command:

 In many cases, while you want users to have elevated sudo permissions, you also want to follow the principle of least privilege and grant sudo users access only to the commands that they need.
 In the following example, the sudoers file has been edited to limit sudo usage to a few clearly defined commands: